Find Grad Schools

 6 Yearly Graduations

 The 11th most popular school in the country for linguistics majors who are seeking their doctor's degree is Pennsylvania State University - Main Campus.
-The average in-state tuition for full-time undergraduates is $19,672 per year, while in-state graduate students, on average, pay $24,956 per year.
+Each year, around 0 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $19,286 per year, while in-state graduate students, on average, pay $24,466 per year.
 During the most recent year for which we have data, 6 people received their doctor's degree in linguistics from Penn State University Park.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #17